C-NERD/clinical-notes/pages/Orthopnea.md

-- Breathlessness that prevents the patient from lying down
+- Breathlessness that occurs or becomes exacerbated on lying supine and becomes relieved